Recommendations & Conclusions

 In line with Principle 5, transparency, the government should introduce duties for platforms to undertake risk assessments and reporting requirements on legal but harmful content, such as potentially harmful misinformation, with a focus on the role of recommendation algorithms in its spread.
 (Recommendation, Paragraph 48)

-Government response.
 The government states the Online Safety Act (OSA) already introduces duties for platforms, compelling Ofcom to require transparency reports on safety-related issues, including information on the dissemination of content and how algorithms function.
-The OSA also empowers adult users regarding …
+The OSA also empowers adult users regarding certain legal but harmful content.

 Department for Science, Innovation and Technology